 Year Ended December 31

-2023 2022
+2024 2023

-Beginning balance \$ - \$ -
+Beginning balance \$ 7 \$ -

-Add: Provision for impairment 7 -
+Add: Provision for impairment - 7

-Less: Reversal of impairment - -
+Less: Reversal of impairment (7) -

-Less: Write-offs - -

-Ending balance \$ 7 \$ -
+Ending balance \$ - \$ 7

 The above provision has already taken into consideration of other credit enhancement.
-The other credit enhancement possessed by above receivables (such as L/C) were

-\$56,648 thousand and \$45,947 thousand as of December 31, 2023 and 2022, respectively.
+The other credit enhancement possessed by above receivables (such as L/C) were \$37,451 thousand and \$56,648 thousand as of December 31, 2024 and 2023, respectively.

 The Company writes off a trade receivable when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery of the receivable.
 For trade receivables that have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivables which are due.
 Where recoveries are made, these are recognized in profit or loss.
-The Company's trade receivables for offsetting amount were both \$0 thousand for the years ended December 31, 2023 and 2022.
+The Company's trade receivables for offsetting amount were both \$0 thousand for the years ended December 31, 2024 and 2023.